noodldocs/noodldocs.github.io/guides/events.md

 ## Passing payload data

-So far we have seen the basic concept of the Events mechanism in Noodl.
+So far we have seen the basic concept of the events mechanism in Noodl.
 Next, let's take a look at how you can pass data via payload connections to your event nodes.
 You start by adding ports to the **Send Event** node.
 You can add any number of ports for the data that you want to pass with the event.

 ![](events/add-port.gif ':class=img-size-l')